Video Ads (formerly in-stream video ads)

 The video ad can appear when a user initiates video play either in the beginning (pre-roll), at points in between (mid-roll), or after (post-roll).
 Video ads are offered as either skippable or non-skippable, and may be served as a YouTube-hosted video (recommended) or a third-party-hosted video.

 Non-skippable: In a non-skippable video ad, viewers are not given the choice to skip the ad.
 Note that non-skippable video ads do not increment the view count.
-Non skippable ads can be a maximum of 15 seconds (20 seconds in EMEA, India, Malaysia, and Singapore).
+Non skippable ads can be a maximum of 15 seconds (20 seconds in EMEA, India, Malaysia, Mexico, and Singapore).

 - We also offer non-skippable Bumper Ads in select markets, designed to drive awareness and reach.
 Bumper ads can be a maximum of 6 seconds long.